Subclass 489 - Skilled Regional (Provisional) Visa

 Apply for visa

 If you have been granted a visa, ensure that you maintain your obligations to the Tasmanian Government.
-This includes notification of your visa grant and when you arrive in Tasmania, updating contact details, completion of surveys, and fulfilling commitment to live and work in Tasmania for two years.
+This includes notification of your visa grant and when you arrive in Tasmania, updating contact details, completion of surveys, and fulfilling commitment to live and work in Tasmania for at least two years.

 - not yet turned 45 years of age